-This is largely a matter of personal desire and opinion, but there are a few basics that can be followed.
+This is largely a matter of personal desire and opinion, but there are a few basic ideas that can be followed.

-A few basics.... don't forget about wide compression moves, long reaches off of underclings and sidepulls, opposition moves, or any sort of high foot rock up type movement.
-I like to place different "levels" of holds near each other, for instance, a 1/2" flat crimp might be just above a 3/4" flat crimp.
+A few things to keep in mind: don't forget about wide compression moves, long reaches off of underclings and sidepulls, opposition moves, or any sort of high-foot rock-up type movement.
+I like to place different "levels" of holds near each other; for instance, a 1/2" flat crimp might be just above a 3/4" flat crimp.
 Or a 1/2" incut crimp might be just beside a 1/2" slopey crimp.
-This allows us to a specific move as training to be able to do a very similar move (one hold further or higher) that is more difficult.
-Lots more could be said on this subject, and inevitably, will, but for now I'll let your own creativity guide you.
+This allows us to use a specific move as training for a very similar move (one hold further or higher) that is more difficult.
+Lots more could be said on this subject, and inevitably will, but for now I'll let your own creativity guide you.

 For less than $700.00, we built exactly the wall we wanted.
 Adjustable, varied, and perfect for training power.
 Seeing as how the holds are the bulk of the cost, you can quickly cut your initial cost by starting with a simpler set of holds and building up your collection as you get stronger.
 Personally, I know that I'll always have a system wall to train on.
 It's too perfect and too cheap not to.